Does Home Insurance Cover Burst Pipes? What You Need to Know

 The Minimum Temperature Rule

-Most insurers require you to maintain at least 55°F (12°C) inside your home at all times during winter — even if you're away.
+Most insurers require you to maintain a minimum indoor temperature during winter, even if you're away.
+The Insurance Institute for Business & Home Safety advises setting the thermostat to at least 55°F to keep pipes from freezing, even when no one is home.
 Turning the heat off entirely or setting the thermostat too low is considered negligence and is the single most common reason frozen pipe claims are denied.

 Top Prevention Steps That Protect Your Coverage